 - Watch presentations from past Finals winners in the Gallery

 - Review the City Presentation Requirements (listed below)

-- Review required forms: Honor Statement, Media Waiver, Competition Expense Form
+- Review required forms: Honor Statement, Media Waiver, Competition Expense Form (in the Resources section)

 City Presentation Requirements